MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 - **Reliability:** Your choice of deployment approach can help you to mitigate different types of risks.
 In general, by spreading your workload across a more geographically distributed area, you can achieve higher resiliency.
 - **Cost Optimization:** Some architectural approaches require deploying more resources, which often incurs a resource cost.
 Other approaches involve sending data across geographically separated availability zones or regions, which might incur network traffic charges.
 It's also important to consider the ongoing cost of managing your resources, which is usually higher when you have a more complex architecture.
 - **Performance Efficiency:** Occasionally, workloads can be highly sensitive to network latency.
 In these workloads, it's important to physically locate the components close together to minimize the latency when they communicate, which typically means deploying into a single availability zone.
 However, most workloads aren't highly latency sensitive, so this concern doesn't apply.
 - **Operational Excellence:** A complex architecture takes more effort to deploy, configure, and manage.
 Additionally, for a highly available solution you might need to plan how you'll fail over to a secondary set of resources.
-Failover and failback can be complex, especially when manual steps are required.
+Failover, failback, and transparently redirecting your traffic can be complex, especially when manual steps are required.

 However you design your solution, the **Security** pillar continues to apply.
 Usually, decisions about whether and how you use availability zones and regions doesn't change your security posture.
 Azure applies the same security rigor to every region and availability zone.